xgeekshq/split/.github/pull_request_template.md

 -->

-This pull request closes #
+This pull request closes:
+- #